-Teams from The SilverLogic had an incredible showing this week at eMerge Americas 2018 in Miami Beach, taking home second-place prizes in both the eMerge Visa Challenge and the overall hackathon.
+Teams from The SilverLogic had an incredible showing at eMerge Americas in Miami Beach in 2018, taking home second-place prizes in both the eMerge Visa Challenge and the overall hackathon.

 But when disaster strikes, protecting one’s property is far less important than protecting one’s loved ones.
-Even though the worst of Irma missed South Florida, thousands were temporarily displaced to shelters that could often be overcrowded and chaotic.
-The most stressful moments of any disaster that compromises the communication or power grids is not knowing whether friends and family are safe; toward that end, Levels includes a built-in ‘Missing Person Finder’ that uses an integrated facial recognition tool from Kairos to match a current photo with one that would be stored in a central database.
-For privacy reasons, Levels does not give the actual location of the individual, but a confirmed check in via the app would post that person as accounted for and provide peace of mind until more thorough communication channels were restored.
+Even though the worst of Irma missed South Florida, thousands were temporarily displaced to shelters that were often overcrowded and chaotic.
+The most stressful moment of any disaster that compromises communications or power grids is not knowing whether friends and family are safe.
+To that end, Levels includes a built-in ‘Missing Person Finder’ that uses an integrated facial recognition tool from Kairos to match a current photo with one that would be stored in a central database.
+For privacy reasons, Levels does not give the actual location of the individual – but a confirmed check-in via the app would post that person as accounted for and provide peace of mind until more thorough communication channels are restored.

-Levels is obviously just a prototype project at this point, but it utilizes a number of innovative APIs (from Kairos and Cloudinary) and iOS technologies (ARKit) that allowed this working prototype to be built in under 24 hours.
-We believe Levels could be extremely useful as both a standalone app or as an integration into an existing product, and are excited about building it out with more features in the very near future.
+Levels is a prototype project at this point, but it utilizes a number of innovative APIs (from Kairos and Cloudinary) and iOS technologies (ARKit) that allowed this working prototype to be built in under 24 hours.
+We believe Levels could be extremely useful as both a standalone app and as an integration into an existing product.
+We are excited about building it out with more features in the very near future.